 In their Schools’ Fundraising and Engagement Benchmarking Report, the Institute of Development Professionals in Education (IDPE) found that people are more likely to contribute to a cause when they are engaged with it and involved in the process.

 Taking steps to ensure that your potential donors (such as parents and key members of the community) are actively involved in the fundraising planning and process, and are invested in your cause, could do wonders for your fundraising income.

 Although it may not be as simple as this.
 Getting parents involved and engaged isn’t an exact science, and there are many different methods you could embrace to truly get the most out of them.
 Properly utilising well-thought-out channels and creating a targeted plan which is sympathetic to your budgets will go a long way.

 Word of mouth travels fast as well.
-So having these people truly engaged with your fundraising projects could be a great tool for casting a wider net and getting more like-minded people donating.
+So having these people truly engaged with your fundraising projects could be a great tool for casting a wider net and encouraging more like-minded people to donate.